-- An additional shelter space has been secured to assist the Inuvik Warming Shelter to enable physical distancing support isolation of those experiencing homelessness waiting for test results, or who have tested positive for COVID-19.
+- An additional shelter space has been secured to assist the Inuvik Warming Shelter to enable physical distancing and support isolation for those experiencing homelessness waiting for test results, or who have tested positive for COVID-19.

-No, it is not mandatory for users to remain in the self-isolation shelters (Aspen Apartments, isolation shelter and Arnica Inn).
+No, it is not mandatory for users to remain in the self-isolation shelters.

 The Nurse Outreach Team, comprised of NWT registered nurses, have been designated to provide frontline health assistance to the shelters.
 The team makes daily medical in-person checks on each shelter’s users.
 Other than daily COVID-19 related checks from the team, there is no medical oversight where medication is distributed or stored.
 All individuals must be medically cleared to live at Aspen.